The Brexit Trade: And so it begins…

 By Ken Odeluga and Kathleen Brooks

 Britain’s official notification to the EU of intent to leave passed with little incident from a markets point of view, in line with most expectations.
-The pound, gilt yields and shares had priced in ‘known unknowns’ from leaving the EU long ago, but it is worth remembering that as we go through the Brexit negotiations further pockets of risk cannot be ruled out.
+The pound, gilt yields and shares have long ago priced in ‘known unknowns’, from leaving the EU, but it is worth remembering that as we go through the Brexit negotiations further pocket of risk cannot be ruled out.

 How politics can impact UK asset prices